 Some might say, “That’s just the way of English class.”
 But truthfully, this can be overwhelming for students.
 You might have heard the strategy to just grade for a few items off your rubric, but why not change the game entirely and let students work more creatively?

-Reason Three: You Could Use a Paper Break
+You Could Use a Paper Break

 I’m always impressed when I see the work my students turn in, but I also like a little something different now and again.
 Giving my students creative options allows me a break from grading another essay with the same grading rubrics I’ve used over and over again.
 And I get to see a lot more insight into the way my students’ minds work and what they thrive in when I change up assessments.

-#1: Letter
+#1: Letter to a Stakeholder

-#2: A Poem
+#2: Poem with a Purpose

-#3: Graphic Organizer
+#3: Argumentative Graphic Organizer

-#4: Public Service Announcement
+#4: Public Service Announcement (PSA)

-#5: Poster
+#5: Poster or Digital Flyer

 #6: Podcast